Superalgos/Superalgos/README.md

 * One with volumes at 1, 2, 3, 4, 6, 8, 12, 24 hours resolution.

 ### Ideal for
-My datasets are ideal for analysing candle shapes and types, candle patterns, volume fluctuations and for producing all kinds of studies based in those two (candles & volumes) Technical Analysis fundamentals, at multiple resolution levels.
+Output datasets are the base for most common indicators and they become available at multiple resolution levels.

 ### Details